-Related to the environment and for business and policy use, the term sustainability applies to “using methods that do not harm the environment so that natural resources are still available in the future.”
+Sustainability in the context of businesses and public policy thus refers to “using methods that do not harm the environment so that natural resources are still available in the future.”

-The Club of Rome, founded in April 1968 by Aurelio Peccei, an Italian industrialist, and Alexander King, a Scottish scientist, is a think tank composed of scientists, economists, businessmen, international high civil servants, heads of state, and former heads of state from all five continents.
+The Club of Rome, founded in April 1968 by Aurelio Peccei, an Italian industrialist, and Alexander King, a Scottish scientist, is a think tank of scientists, economists, businessmen, civil servants, heads of state, and former heads of state from all five continents.